cnharrison/dice-witch/README.md

 - Exploding Dice
 - Drop and keep dice
 - True random numbers
-- A variety of different sets of dice
+- A variety of different sets of illustrated and photographed dice